Student research: hands-on investigation and invention

 Undergraduate research at Berkeley

-Learn more about research positions campuswide through the Office of Undergraduate Research and Scholarships, a center that develops programs and resources to increase collaboration between undergraduates and faculty.
+Learn more about research positions campuswide through the Office of Undergraduate Research and Scholarships (OURS), a center that develops programs and resources to increase collaboration between undergraduates and faculty.
 You can find additional information about undergraduate research through the following:

 - Undergraduate Research Apprentice Program